-This paper will be presented to the 2018 Annual Meeting of the Association of American Geographers in New Orleans.
+This paper was to the 2018 Annual Meeting of the Association of American Geographers in New Orleans.
 The graphic above is from the website, Taking Stock of Myanmar’s Natural Capital, produced by WWF, the Natural Capital Project, and several other organizations.